 At the end of PQ3 Message Passing Interface [MPI] jobs were supported by 108 sites (+20% yearly increase) as shown in Table 6.

 During PY2, HPC integration activities focused on the objective of supporting loosely and tightly coupled multi-scale simulations across EGI and PRACE resources.
 Pilot activities were carried out in collaboration with the MAPPER project.
 A joint MAPPER-EGI-PRACE task force helped with the operational integration of the MAPPER software platform.
-The objectives of the task force are;
+The objectives of the task force are:

-to integrate QCG Nagios probes into the SAM release and to assess which of these probes will affect site Availability/Reliability in case of failure (affecting
+To integrate QCG Nagios probes into the SAM release and to assess which of these probes will affect site Availability/Reliability in case of failure (affecting

-to assess the status of accounting, and the developments needed to integrate what exists with the EGI accounting infrastructure
+To assess the status of accounting, and the developments needed to integrate what exists with the EGI accounting infrastructure

-to integrate QCG support activities into the EGI mainstream support tasks (1st level, 2nd level and 3rd level).
+To integrate QCG support activities into the EGI mainstream support tasks (1st level, 2nd level and 3rd level).

 Integration with GOCDB and SAM are now almost completely accomplished.
 Accounting integration is being developed so that usage records for EGI resources can be accounted centrally.
 MAPPER integration requirements will be evaluated to explore the integration across a selected set of EGI and PRACE operational services.